kc1awv/go-m17-relay/README.md

 This program.
 Relays connect M17 Clients or other M17 Relays to each other and passes data between them.

 ### Peer
-Either a Clent or a Relay.
+Either a Client or a Relay.
 Peer is a general term used for anything connecting to a Relay.

 ### Control Packet
 Packets sent or received by Peers to or from a Relay for creating, maintaining, and tearing down connections to each other.